nesi/support-docs/docs/Getting_Started/Cheat_Sheets/Git-Reference_Sheet.md

 More information can be found in the [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 - On the NeSI cluster, run the command

     ```sh
     ssh-keygen -t ed25519 -C "your_github_account@example.com"
     ```

 - When prompted for a file name, press `enter`.
-When prompted for a passcode, press enter twice more.
+When prompted for a password, press enter twice more.

 - Open up the newly created .pub key with the command

     ```sh
     cat ~/.ssh/id_ed25519.pub
     ```

     (or whatever you named the key).
 It should look something like:

     ```sh
     ssh-ed25519 ABCDEFGKSAfjksjafkjsaLJfakjJF your_github_account@example.com